Huawei Ascend Mate 2 4G

 Huawei Ascend Mate 2 4G is an Android smartphone manufactured by Huawei as part of the Huawei Mate series.
 A successor to the original Huawei Ascend Mate phablet unveiled in 2013, it has a revised design with a thinner build than its predecessor, adds support for LTE, and the ability to charge other USB devices with its own battery.

-Unveiled at Consumer Electronics Show 2014, the device is expected to be released in China within the first quarter of 2014.
-Huawei also confirmed that with its support for LTE band 4, it plans to release the Ascend Mate 2 in the United States, naming AT&T as a possible partner.
+Unveiled at Consumer Electronics Show 2014, the device was expected to be released in China within the first quarter of 2014.
+Huawei also confirmed that with its support for LTE band 4, it released the Ascend Mate 2 in the United States, naming AT&T as a possible partner.

 Specifications

-Hardware

-The Huawei Ascend Mate 2's unique selling point is its giant 4,050mAh battery, allowing it to charge other devices through its USB port.
-The Ascend Mate 2 features a remarkably big 6.1-inch 720p IPS LCD display, 1.6GHz quad-core Qualcomm Snapdragon 400 processor, and 2GB RAM.
-The device has a 13 MP rear-facing camera, and a 5 MP front-facing camera.
+The Huawei Ascend Mate 2's unique selling point is its giant 4,050 mAh battery, allowing it to charge other devices through its USB port.
+The Ascend Mate 2 features a remarkably big 6.1-inch 720p IPS LCD display, 1.6 GHz quad-core Qualcomm Snapdragon 400 processor, and 2 GB RAM.
+The device has a 13 MP rear-facing camera and a 5 MP front-facing camera.